inrupt/solid-common-vocab-js/README.md

 The Vocab Term object from this library is intended to be a simple wrapper around the 'NamedNode' object conforming to the [RDF/JS interface](http://rdf.js.org/data-model-spec/).

-This means that Vocab Term instances can be used natively with libraries that are RDF/JS-compliant, such as `rdf-ext`, `rdflib.js`, `rdf-data-factory`, `graphy`, etc. An instance of a `VocabTerm` may be built by passing an RDF/JS `DataFactory` implemented by any library, but it also includes its own very basic `DataFactory` implementation for convenience if you don't wish to include an existing implementation.
+This means that Vocab Term instances can be used natively with libraries that are RDF/JS-compliant, such as `rdf-ext`, `rdflib.js`, `rdf-data-factory`, `graphy`, etc. An instance of a `VocabTerm` may be built by passing an RDF/JS `DataFactory` implemented by any library, but it also includes its own very basic `DataFactory` implementation, just for convenience if you don't wish to include an existing implementation.

 ### Introductory example